1 Bg 11-1972: The Universal Form

 > and He can understand that Arjuna has no special desire to

-> see Him in His universal form, for he is completely
+> see Him in His universal form, for Arjuna is completely

 > satisfied to see Him in His personal form of Krsna.
-But He
+But the

-> can understand also that Arjuna wants to see the
+> Lord can understand also that Arjuna wants to see the

 > universal form to convince others.
-He did not have any
+Arjuna did not have any

 > personal desire for confirmation.
 Krsna also understands